 A unique interactive residency is running from the 16th to 20th July.
 Based in their home village of Malin, Donegal – the world’s “coolest destination” for 2017 (National Geographic), The Henry Girls will be your hosts for 5 days of songwriting workshops, cultural & culinary tours, traditional pub sessions and 4 very special concerts.
 All levels of experience welcome, some musical knowledge preferred, suitable for ages 16+.

 Weekend 3: Swell Festival

 Arranmore Island is situated off the coast of Donegal and on the Wild Atlantic Way.
-The Island is home to Swell Festival running on the 22nd and 23rd July 2017.
+The island is home to Swell Music & Arts Festival running on the 27th, 28th and 29th July 2018.

-In addition to the quality entertainment from Swell festival, there are a number of activities to do on the island including diving, fishing, and hiking, visiting the lighthouse and relaxing on the stunning beaches around the Island.
+In addition to the quality entertainment from Swell Festival, there are a number of activities to do on the island including diving, fishing, hiking, visiting the lighthouse and relaxing on the stunning beaches around the island.